 Dido Property Limited (Guernsey) claim there is no other “preferable site where the benefits that will flow from the development can be secured.“

-From our desktop study, we have identified other alternatives that are still suitable according to the criteria proposed by the developers.
+From our desktop study, we have identified other alternatives that are still available according to the criteria proposed by the developers themselves.

-We already talked about the Stonor Film Studios.
-Here we look at the land near English Farm in Nuffield, Oxfordshire, located within easy reach (close to the proposed magic 30 miles) of the West London film cluster.
-It is owned by one of the directors of Dido Property Limited (Guernsey), namely Robert Laycock.
+The first one is the land at Stonor, located within easy reach (close to the proposed magic 30 miles) of the West London film cluster.
+It is owned by the family of one of the directors of Dido Property Limited (Guernsey), namely William Stonor.

-The area is not designated as a Country Park or does not fall within the Greenbelt.
-This alternative site “is considered to be of medium/low landscape value furthermore it is considered that the Site has a low susceptibility to the proposed change brought about by the proposed scheme.“
+The area is not designated as a Country Park or does not fall within the London Greenbelt.
+It appears to be kept as a private “deer park”.

-Why was English Farm not considered as an alternative site for the film studio project?
+Why was Stonor not considered as an alternative site for the film studio project?
 Is it because one of the directors lives there?

 We don’t need a film studio on our doorstep either.
 Object to it now.